Tehforsch/striputary/readme.md

 When all goes well, striputary should create a music folder in outputDirectory that should contain your music in .flac format.
 I recommend listening to a few songs to see if the recording is OK.

 ### Meta-data
-Keep in mind that the meta-data is certainly not perfect.
+The meta-data added is very rudimentary.
 The only meta-data the resulting files contain will be the
 * Title
 * Album
 * First Artist
 * Track number
 in spotify.
-If this is unsatisfactory for you, I recommend using [beets](http://beets.io/) to organize your music.
-In practice I find that beets recognizes my albums immediately upon running
+Since this is unsatisfactory for most people, I recommend using [beets](http://beets.io/) to add meta data your music.
+So far, every album recorded with striputary has been recognized by beets immediately upon running
 ```
 beet import outputDirectory/music
 ```

+## Notes
+### Other services
+Implementing this for other services comes down to simply adding the corresponding dbus bus name and the pulse audio sink name entry in src/service_config.rs.